Tragic boat accident: 86-year-old dies on Lake Zethner!

 Unfortunately, such incidents are not uncommon and shed light on the dangers that lurk in and around bodies of water.
 Around 50 people drown in Switzerland every year, with most accidents occurring in rivers and lakes.
 Many of the victims can swim, which makes the situation even more tragic.
 Factors such as overheating, cramps or simply fatigue can be fatal at critical moments.
 The Swiss Life Saving Society (SLRG) emphasizes that you should be particularly careful when going on water trips.

-On beautiful summer days, many tend to underestimate the dangers.
+On nice summer days, many people tend to underestimate the dangers.
 Alcohol and drugs increase the risk of accidents, and even experienced swimmers can be overwhelmed in emergency situations.
-The SLRG advises you to rely on buoyancy aids such as life jackets in the stand-up paddling and in the rubber boat.
-These can save lives in an emergency and are particularly pleasant at high temperature.
+The SLRG advises that you definitely rely on buoyancy aids such as life jackets when stand-up paddling and in a rubber boat.
+These can save lives in an emergency and are particularly comfortable at high temperatures.

-After the accident at the Zethner See, we should all remember the bathing rules: Always keep an eye on children, use buoyancy aids and best never go swimming alone.
-If we enjoy a day on the water despite the dangers, it is important to act wisely and responsibly.
-Ultimately, the lives of others could depend on our precautions.
+In the aftermath of the accident at Lake Zethner, we should all remember the bathing rules: always keep an eye on children, use buoyancy aids and, ideally, never go swimming alone.
+If we enjoy a day by the water despite the dangers, it is important to do so wisely and responsibly.
+Ultimately, the lives of others may depend on our precautions.